Miserlou/Zappa/README.md

     $ zappa invoke production "print 1 + 2 + 3" --raw

+If you want the zappa command to fail if the invoked command fails add the `--exit-code` argument:

+  $ zappa invoke production "raise Exception()" --raw --exit-code

 ### Django Management Commands

 As a convenience, Zappa can also invoke remote Django 'manage.py' commands with the `manage` command.
 For instance, to perform the basic Django status check: